JCohen72/Tempo/README.md

   Access comprehensive statistics (e.g., top 50 tracks, genre breakdown, weekly trends) in the Profile tab, offering users a deep dive into their musical journey.

 - **Seamless Playback:**
-  Integration with Bluetooth speakers and on-device controls ensures playback synchronization with latency under 100 milliseconds.
+  Integration with Bluetooth speakers and on-device controls ensures playback synchronization with minimal latency.

 - **Real-Time Data & Persistence:**
   Firebase Firestore is used to store and retrieve user data, ensuring data continuity across sessions.